manfeltor/leadsmanager/README.md

 Below are some of the upcoming features and improvements planned for the project.
 Contributions and feedback are welcome!

 - **FastAPI microservice for database access**
-  Transition the current Celery planned implementation to a lighter FastAPI asynchronous microservice for handling systematic database queries, improving speed and scalability.
+  Transition the current Celery planned implementation to a lighter FastAPI asynchronous microservice for handling systematic database population, improving speed and scalability.

 - **CI/CD Pipeline**
   Implement GitHub Actions CI/CD to automate the deployment process, allowing for seamless versioning and deployment to Google Cloud Run (via artifact registry).